 The past is a foreign country: they do things differently thereL.B Hartley The Go-Between

 I haven’t read the novel, but I’ve learned it was written as a first-person narrative.
 Thus there are numerous things to consider while adapting the story into a film, but above all, there has to be a conscious cinematic form.
 Whatever choices are made have to be consistent and with a clear goal.
-Gyllenhaal mentions several great filmmakers in interviews like Antonioni and others but says she aimed to depict women in a less perfect fashion.
-The film is reminiscent of Joseph Losey’s collaborations with Harold Pinter (especially Accident1967) or some film by Alain Resnais.
+Gyllenhaal mentions several great filmmakers in interviews, like Antonioni and others but says she aimed to depict women in a less perfect fashion.
+The film is reminiscent of Joseph Losey’s collaborations with Harold Pinter (especially Accident 1967) or some films by Alain Resnais.
 The big difference is that these directors were formally aware, which resulted in a cohesive experience that would hold up over time.

-The director that comes to mind is rather Robert Altman, at his most vague, in films like the muddled psychodrama Images (1972) or the muddled 3 Women.
+The director that comes to mind is rather Robert Altman, at his most vague, in films like the muddled psychodrama Images (1972) or the hazy 3 Women.
 (1977).
 Those films and many like them are fuzzy not only at the edges but over the whole picture.
 In lieu of complexity, we’re stuck with ambiguity which mostly displayed the films’ lack of a lucid structure.
 Resnais is often quoted (by me, anyway) that he wanted every piece of his films to be as clear as possible, but how the pieces fit together was the complex part.
 That kind of clarity is clearly absent in The Lost Daughter.

 Gyllenhaal’s film has many outstanding elements.
-Olivia Colman and Jessie Buckley are both excellent in their acting.
+Olivia Colman and Jessie Buckley are both excellent in their performances.
 The question is how much they have in common.
 Occasionally, they come off as two different characters, which could be potentially interesting if it was part of an overall plan, which seems to be lacking.
 When everyone tells present Leda how beautiful she is and that they thought her age was under 40, it’s obviously a subjective depiction from Leda’s warped mind.
 Still, it’s another aspect that is not explored.
 Are we dealing with free indirect subjectivity as described by Pasolini?
 1Pier Paolo Pasolini has his centenary in 2022 Who knows?
 Not the spectator, and maybe not the writer/director either.

 Hélène Louvart is one of the greatest cinematographers working today, not only in Todos os mortos but in virtually everything she is part of.
 Here, the lensing too often seems to do little more than serve the narrative.
 Once again, a stark contrast to Resnais or Greenaway, who used Sacha Vierny’s cinematography to great effect in the aforementioned ZOO.
 In an early scene between Leda and the caretaker Lyle (Ed Harris), they talk about the apartment, and Lyle says, “It’s a great apartment.
 It feels like you’re on a boat, almost”.
-That is an apt description of the film that feels like a rickety boat, lost at sea, albeit a beautiful boat and a splendid sea.
+That is an apt description of the film that feels like a rickety boat lost at sea, albeit a beautiful boat and a splendid sea.